Written by a Guest Contributor

 Top 4 Famous Plagiarism Cases

 Back in 2007, Jonathan Martin, a prolific New York Time’s journalist broke a controversial story on how Montana’s Senator John Walsh casually plagiarized a big majority of his theses, which was based on the USAWC, (United States Army War College).
 It was revealed Walsh’s paper had cited information from a number of different sources, according to Martin’s in-depth research.
-However, it is important to realize that Senator John Walsh is as a matter of fact not the only high-profiled personality who has done this – and that too when he was running for re-election in February against Steve Daines, a Republican.
+However, it is important to realize that Senator John Walsh is as a matter of fact not the only high-profiled personality who has done this – and that too when he was running for re-election in February against Steve Daines, a Republican.Here are the other 4 prolific personalities who have plagiarized their way to success or at least tried to:

 1).
 Joe Biden

 The current vice president Joe Biden was implicated in plagiarizing a majority of his speeches, which he prepared for his 1988 presidential candidacy race.
 It was revealed that a majority of what he wrote in his speeches were copied straight off from another politician, though unsuccessful, known as Neil Kinnock.
 Kinnock was from the Labor Party, who faced off with Prime Minister Margaret Thatcher.
-An analysis also later revealed that Biden also stole parts of his speech from the likes of Hubert Humphrey, Robert Kennedy and John F. Kennedy.
+An analysis also later revealed that Biden also stole parts of his speech from the likes of Hubert Humphrey, Robert Kennedy and John F. Kennedy.2).
+Jonah Lehrer

 Jonah Lehrer was a New York writer who was implicated of plagiarizing from himself multiple times.
 It was also identified that he used to fabricate a ton of quotes he had previously used.
 He plagiarized and recycled his own work and used to frequently post blogs, which ultimate sparked a big journalism controversy.
-The writer resigned back in 2012 – and was also discovered that he also plagiarized quotes from Bob Dylan’s book, Imagine.
+The writer resigned back in 2012 – and was also discovered that he also plagiarized quotes from Bob Dylan’s book, Imagine.3).
+Jayson Blair

 Jayson Blair was an aspiring young reporter/ journalist for the New York Times when it was revealed that Blair used to plagiarize quotes and fabricate his content, his sources as well as the datelines.
 On top of that Blair was also found guilty of fabricating receipts in order to claim his reimbursements in order to further plagiarize and fabricate the datelines.
 Back in the May of 2003, the New York Times published a report regarding what happened, that too on the front page.
-Blair at the time was just 27.
+Blair at the time was just 27.4).
+Rand Paul

 A promising GOP candidate for 2016, Kentucky Republican Rand Paul was unfortunate to have had a bad brush with plagiarism back in 2013.
 It was revealed that Paul had heavily plagiarized in both his book as well as his speeches.
 A majority of journalists analyzed and identified that Paul had plagiarized content from the Associated Press, Wikipedia and Focus on the Family for his speeches.
 His book was identified to contain copied materials from research posted by the Cato Institute as well as the Heritage Foundation.
-Paul later admitted that he had misused his footnotes because of carelessness.
+Paul later admitted that he had misused his footnotes because of carelessness.Also read: Social media tips to help graduates looking for their first jobs

 Plagiarism in Pop Culture

-Students these days easily get caught up in the deadly spiral of plagiarism, without even realizing what they are stepping into.
+Plagiarism has become a plague in popular cultures, in schools and colleges, businesses, etc. The lack of creativity, or rather, the eagerness to get the job done as quickly as possible causing plagiarism has resulted in a lot of people that had to resign from their job, quit college and face legal charges.Students these days easily get caught up in the deadly spiral of plagiarism, without even realizing what they are stepping into.
 The lack of supervision by their teachers and professors have made their attempts successful, but for how long?
 That is the question.
 And will they ever stop plagiarizing, I think no. Once it becomes a habit, and once you’re hooked, it is quite difficult to kick it.

 You will be surprised to know how many well-known journalists and media correspondents indulged in plagiarism, ending their careers right then and there.
 And when you talk about schools and colleges, you don’t have any idea how plagiarism can end up affecting the others in class.
 Robbing someone else’s idea, their creativity and vision, and gaining an edge over other students can not only lead to becoming notorious in your class, but it will also give you an unfair advantage over other students who make an effort to honestly secure their grades and perform.